What is Rust?

 (Thanks to Wikipedia)

-Fire isn't the only kind of combustion reaction.
+February 2017 - Fire isn't the only kind of oxidation reaction.
 Some kinds of metal, if you leave them in contact with oxygen, will also react with the oxygen, but much more slowly, and without making a flame.
+Because it's slower and doesn't make a flame, we call that an oxidation reaction and not a combustion reaction.
 We call the result rust.

 Like burning grass, the combustion reaction between iron and oxygen that produces rust, or iron oxide (a molecule containing both iron and oxygen atoms), also produces heat.
 In fact, it produces the same amount of heat as the fire, but spread out over a longer time, so that the iron oxide or rust also cools off at the same time that it is heating up.